moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 });
 ```

-In this example, a developer used direct string concatenation to attach the query
+In this example, a developer used direct string concatenation to attach the route
 param to the SQL query.
-This assumes the query param being sent over the network
+This assumes the route param being sent over the network
 has not been tampered with, which we know not to be a reliable metric for legitimacy.
 In the case of a valid `user_id`, this query will return a user object to the requester.
 In
 the case of a more malicious user_id string, many more objects could be returned